rogino/COSCNotes/COSC264/Test Notes.md

 ### Link-State (Dijkstra)

-Each router reliably floods information about its neighbours and independently calculates the least-cost path to every other router.
+Each router reliably floods information about its neighbors and independently calculates the least-cost path to every other router.

-Add nearest node not in tree to the tree, calculate distance to each neighbour through the node.
+Add nearest node not in tree to the tree, calculate distance to each neighbor through the node.

 $O(n^2)$ algorithm, $O(nE)$ messages.